bunnydeviloper/cs10/Udacity/12-react/03-state-mgmt.md

 * in React, your UI is just a 'function' of your 'state'

 ### PropTypes
+* `npm install --save prop-types` or `yarn add prop-types`
+* PropTypes is a way to validate intended data in our React app
+  * helps us identify bugs during development

 ### Controlled components

 ### Lesson Summary